 - Chair and desk/table are the most important factors for comfort and health reasons and productivity.

-- Internet connection – there’s a great choice to suit all budgets, but the fastest (and most expensive) connection possible in your area is recommended…saves you pulling your hair out over slow computer.
+- Internet connection – there’s a great choice to suit all budgets, but the fastest (and most expensive) connection possible in your area is recommended…saves frustrations over slow computer.

-- Accessories: this is a challenge…how to keep pens and pads and bits of paper from taking over your carefully curated home.
-Indeed, we didn’t say it was easy and all bliss working from home.
-Discipline is required and be mindful of excuses…create another space out of sight, by the printer, where it is easy to store pens and pads and other office material when not in use.
-Accessories can become a distraction and excuses to not work…here’s a brilliant article in the Daily Mail on how NOT to work from home.
+- Accessories: this is a challenge…how to keep pens and pads and bits of paper from taking over your carefully curated home – and remind you of work 24/7.
+Here’s a brilliant article in the Daily Mail on how NOT to work from home.

 - Decor: This is where the fun begins.
-Let your creative juices flow and create the perfect work from home environment – the best of both worlds.
+Let your creative juices flow and build the perfect work from home environment – the best of both worlds.
 What inspires you, what gets you going in the morning.
-What pictures on the wall (no excuse if it’s kitchen tools…there are super smart kitchen tools on the market these days) what plants, books on the shelves and photo frames inspire you?
-This is the branding section where, no matter how small your company or how far down the business hierarchy you exist, this is where you can turbocharge your career.
-No office politics, no interruptions if you don’t let them, nothing to stop you.
+What pictures on the wall, what plants, books on the shelves and photo frames inspire you?
+This is the branding section where, no matter how small your company or how far down the corporate ladder you exist, this is where you can turbo-charge your career.
+No office politics, no interruptions, nothing to stop you.

 Picture by Emma Matthews

 Why Staying at Home doesn’t work for Everybody

 It just doesn’t…we’re all different and some people prefer the interaction with colleagues and the change of scenery that work away from home offers.
 And the perks including subsidised staff canteen, IT help on tap and much more.

 Work from Home due to Redundancies, Illness or Relocation caused by Coronavirus